 A four-day workout routine is an excellent choice for beginners eager to invest a bit more time at the gym without feeling overloaded.
 Most beginner plans stick to two or three sessions per week, but by adding a fourth session, you can give every muscle group extra attention, keep your routine flexible, and see steady, sustainable progress.
 Research-backed beginner programs suggest that the structure and simplicity of a four-day split do wonders for confidence and long-term results.
 You don’t need complicated exercises or heavy loads at the start—just a reliable plan and room to grow.

 If you’re unsure whether a 4-day routine is right for you, it helps to first understand how a complete beginner bodybuilding workout plan is structured.
+If you’re still deciding how many days per week to train, this guide on how to choose a workout split for beginners can help you choose the right structure based on your schedule, recovery, and experience level.

 Muscle growth for beginners depends on three key factors: structured training, proper nutrition, and consistent recovery